EsteveM/chat-room-project/README.md

     * onClose: the registration of user name and session is removed.
 In addition, a message is sent to all participants communicating the fact that a user has just left the chat.
     * sendMessageToAll: this method sends a given message to all participants.
 * src/main/resources/application.yml file: a number of configuration parameters have been added with regards to thymeleaf.
-* src/test/java/edu/udacity/java/WebSocketChatApplicationTestLogin: a number of web driver tests have been added covering login, join, chat, and leave.
-The web driver chosen has been the ChromeDriver, and Selenium tests have been used.
+* src/test/java/edu/udacity/java/WebSocketChatApplicationTestLogin: a number of web driver tests have been added within the existing framework JUnit, covering login, join, chat, and leave.
 All tests pass, and the application is then repackaged.

 ## Testing code coverage